 This review of legal standards and guidance on guidance leads to four main findings and implications.
 First, although several legal standards address guidance availability at agencies across the federal government, these requirements lack the same structural features that tend to promote consistent publication of legislative rules.
 Admittedly, agencies are subject to statutes like the Federal Records Act and the E-Government Act that generally promote the accessibility of all types of government information.
-FOIA specifically requires agencies either to publish certain guidance in the Federal Register or to make it available online.
+And FOIA specifically requires agencies either to publish certain guidance in the Federal Register or to make it available online.
 But unlike with legislative rules, which FOIA states cannot be enforced unless they are published, agencies do not face the same built-in incentives to ensure that guidance documents are routinely and consistently published and made available to the public.
-In the context of non-binding documents, statutory provisions provide little built-in incentive to agencies, such as when the only consequence to agencies for failing to publish or disclose such documents is that they cannot "take effect."
-Non-binding materials are inherently non-binding, which makes legal mechanisms that deny the binding effect to unpublished or undisclosed guidance material have little meaning.
-Furthermore, the OMB Bulletin on guidance, while applicable to executive agencies across the government, is itself non-binding and thus provides little or no additional self-reinforcing mechanisms for ensuring agencies will consistently and meaningfully make guidance materials accessible to the public.
+In the context of non-binding documents, statutory provisions provide little built-in incentive to agencies.
+Non-binding materials are inherently non-binding, which makes legal mechanisms that prevent unpublished or undisclosed guidance material to "take effect" have little meaning.
+Furthermore, the OMB Bulletin on guidance, while applicable to executive agencies across the government, is itself non-binding and thus provides no additional self-reinforcing mechanism for ensuring agencies will consistently and meaningfully make guidance materials accessible to the public.